-In fiscal 2018, the maximum percentage for each executive officer was 35% of base salary.
-In fiscal 2017, the maximum percentage for each executive officer was 35% of base salary, except for the former Chief Operating Officer who was eligible to receive an annual performance-based bonus of up to 100% of his base salary.
+In each of fiscal 2019 and 2018, the maximum percentage for each executive officer was 35% of base salary.
 Given the fluidity of the business circumstances facing Helix, and Helix's financial condition, the Board elected to retain full discretion with respect to the payment of cash bonuses.
-See "Fiscal 2018 Compensation Decisions" and "Fiscal 2019 Compensation Levels", respectively.
+See "Fiscal 2019 Compensation Decisions" and "Fiscal 2020 Compensation Levels", respectively.